sbkashif/sbkashif.github.io/about.md

 My background is in chemical engineering, with a strong inclination towards computer simulations.
-The simulations provide an amazing level of control in studying the role of different parameters in a system  – independently, combined, and everything in between.
+The particular thing that fascinates me about computer simulations is the extent of control in studying the role of different parameters in a system  – independently, combined, and everything in between.

 My ideal work profile would be at the intersection of molecular simulations, machine learning, and software development, focusing on challenging polymer science and/or biophysics problems.